 “It also helps to be organized, responsible, creative and able to speak to others.
 Being outgoing/extroverted is not a must, but is helpful,” Ingram Rowe said.

 “If you work full-time, the lifestyle is busy!
-I can’t speak to other workplaces but I own my own practice, and on any day I am in my car traveling between homes, daycares, preschools and a clinic to see 6 to 9 patients for treatment sessions in a day, in addition to performing paperwork and billing duties,” Ingram Rowe noted.
-“I also spend 30 minutes to an hour planning future sessions each day, because I both treat and manage and so I switch hats quite often to perform my job adequately.”
+I can’t speak to other workplaces but I own my own practice, and on any day I am in my car traveling between homes, daycares, preschools and a clinic to see six to nine patients for treatment sessions in a day, in addition to performing paperwork duties with Health Information Technologists” Ingram Rowe noted.
+“I also spend 30 minutes to an hour planning future sessions each day, because I both treat and manage and so I switch hats quite often to perform my position adequately.”

 Like Ingram Rowe, most Speech Therapists work full-time, and because many work in education, they may need to travel from school to school within a singular work day.
 However, most of these professionals word fairly “standard” hours, for example 9 am to 5 pm.
 This is because there is not great need for Speech Therapists in emergency settings, and therefore the majority of their appointments are pre-scheduled within workday hours.
 This consistency in scheduling makes this career in healthcare extremely appealing to some, especially those with children for families.

-A growing industry, employment of Speech Therapists is projected to grow 18 percent from 2016 to 2026.
+A growing industry, employment of Speech Therapists is projected to grow 27 percent over the next decade.
 This rate is much faster than the average for all occupations because as the baby boom population ages, health conditions (heart attack, stroke, dementia, etc.) are causing them to experience interruptions in the fluency of their speech.
 Furthermore, today there is an increased awareness of speech/language disorders, and technology has contributed more ways to address these personal challenges.
 Medical advances have also helped improve the survival rate of premature babies, many of which later require speech therapy services.

 “Right now, the job market is great for an SLP looking for work in most states and even outside of the U.S.,” Ingram Rowe assured.